Trauma-Informed Response for the Justice System

 Working with Law Enforcement 101 (Foundational)

-This engaging workshop will give participants the tools to understand basic considerations for working with law enforcement.
+This engaging workshop will give participants the tools to understand the basic considerations for working with law enforcement.
 Participants will explore strategies to consider when working with law enforcement to create collaborative systems improvements.